Entalpic/entaldocs/docs/source/_templates/autoapi/index.rst

 API Reference
 =============

-This page contains leads to the documentation of the ``entaldocs`` package.
+This page contains leads to the documentation of the ``siesta`` package.

 The API reference was auto-generated with ``autoapi`` [#f1]_.

-You can see the source code on `Github <https://github.com/Entalpic/entaldocs>`_ and explore the rendered documentation here ⬇️
+You can see the source code on `Github <https://github.com/Entalpic/siesta>`_ and explore the rendered documentation here ⬇️

 .. toctree::
    :titlesonly: